New for 2013

 R. Marvin, MD and Clinical Faculty

 Survey of emergency psychiatric issues likely to be encountered by beginning residents during on-call situations.
-Topics include syndromal assessments, consultative process, legal issues, danger assessments, treatment and disposition.
-Weekly for 8 weeks; 5 hrs each session.
+Topics include syndromal assessments, consultative process, legal issues, risk assessments, treatment and disposition.
+Weekly for 10 weeks; 4 hrs each session

 This seminar is an introduction to the current knowledge regarding how clinically recognizable mental functions are represented and processed in the adult human brain.
 The goal is for the beginning psychiatry resident to develop an understanding of basic principles of neuropsychiatry through clinical cases manifesting deficits in behavior that are the result of demonstrable brain disease or injury.